Venafi/ansible-role-venafi/README.md

        ```

 1. Run Ansible playbook (remove docker_demo=true if you want to use your own inventory).
-Choice between Cloud and Platform depends on credentials provided.
+The contents of `credentials.yml` will be used to decide whether Venafi Cloud of the TPP Platform is used.
 If you set a token, the
 playbook runs using Venafi Cloud.
 If you set a password, the playbook runs using Venafi Platform.
 You will be asked for the vault password you entered before.
     ```bash